- 1 236.7.1 General Provisions

 B. Notification to Contract Negotiator of Removal from Roster of Approved Contract Negotiators (Form 7-8.2)

-If after one or more examples of unsatisfactory performance, which results in a recommendation to remove from the Roster of Approved Contract Negotiators, a letter signed by the Right of Way Director shall be mailed to the contract negotiator advising that they have been removed from the Roster of Approved Contract Negotiators.
+If after one or more examples of unsatisfactory performance, which results in a recommendation to remove from the Roster of Approved Contract Negotiators, a letter signed by the Asst. to the State Design Engineer - Right of Way shall be mailed to the contract negotiator advising that they have been removed from the Roster of Approved Contract Negotiators.

 236.7.9 Special Benefit Acquisitions